icopy-site/awesome/docs/awesome/free-for-dev.md

 ## Code Quality

+  * [codescene.io](https://codescene.io/) - CodeScene prioritizes technical debt based on how the developers work with the code, and visualizes organizational factors like team coupling and system mastery.
+Free for Open Source.
   * [hiberly.com](https://hiberly.com) - Tech debt toolkit for developers - grabs feedback from engineers after each merge, then aggregates this to quantify and highlight tech debt in the codebase.
 Free for use in retrospectives for up to 12 months.
   * [tachikoma.io](https://tachikoma.io/) — Dependency Update for Ruby, Node.js, Perl projects, free for Open Source
   * [landscape.io](https://landscape.io/) — Code Quality for Python projects, free for Open Source